Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 conf := &oauth2.Config{
   ClientID:     c.Cid,
   ClientSecret: c.Csecret,
-  RedirectURL:  "http://localhost:9090/auth", // If the loging is successful, this will be the redirected URL location to with a query param called 'code'
+  RedirectURL:  "http://localhost:9090/auth", // If the login is successful, this will be the redirected URL location to with a query param called 'code'.
+                                              // This is the URL we configured earlier during the account creation.
   Scopes: []string{
     "https://www.googleapis.com/auth/userinfo.email", // You have to select your own scope from here -> https://developers.google.com/identity/protocols/googlescopes#google_sign-in
   },